Borderline personality disorder: Psychotic symptoms

 BPD is predominantly characterized as a disorder involving emotional dysregulation, yet psychotic symptoms frequently occur in individuals with BPD, with about 20–50% of patients reporting psychotic symptoms.
 These manifestations have historically been labeled as "pseudo-psychotic" or "psychotic-like", implying a differentiation from symptoms observed in primary psychotic disorders.
 Studies conducted in the 2010s suggest a closer similarity between psychotic symptoms in BPD and those in recognized psychotic disorders than previously understood.
 The distinction of pseudo-psychosis has faced criticism for its weak construct validity and the potential to diminish the perceived severity of these symptoms, potentially hindering accurate diagnosis and effective treatment.
-Consequently, there are suggestions from some in the research community to categorize these symptoms as genuine psychosis, advocating for the abolishment of the distinction between pseudo-psychosis and true psychosis.
+Consequently, there are suggestions from some in the research community to categorize these symptoms as genuine psychosis, advocating for the abolition of the distinction between pseudo-psychosis and true psychosis.
 The DSM-5 identifies transient paranoia, exacerbated by stress, as a symptom of BPD.
 Research has identified the presence of both hallucinations and delusions in individuals with BPD who do not possess an alternate diagnosis that would better explain these symptoms.
 Further, phenomenological analysis indicates that auditory verbal hallucinations in BPD patients are indistinguishable from those observed in schizophrenia.
 This has led to suggestions of a potential shared etiological basis for hallucinations across BPD and other disorders, including psychotic and affective disorders.

 Causes

-The etiology, or causes, of BPD is multifaceted, with no consensus on a singular cause.
+The etiology, or causes, of BPD involves several causes, with no consensus on a single one.
 BPD may share a connection with post-traumatic stress disorder (PTSD), with both having a traumatic substrate.
 While childhood trauma is a recognized contributing factor, the roles of congenital brain abnormalities, genetics, neurobiology, and non-traumatic environmental factors remain subjects of ongoing investigation.